EricDriussi/website/content/en/posts/onion.md

 }
 ```

-Make sure to symlink the config file to `/etc/nginx/sites-enabled` and reload `nginx`
+Make sure to symlink the config file to `/etc/nginx/sites-enabled` and reload `nginx`.

 If you find any of this difficult to follow go [here](https://unixmagick.xyz/en/nginx/#install--configure) and come back later.